GHOST-UntraceableDigitalDissident/cold-root-identity/docs/SPEC.md

 ## 11. License

-The Cold Root Identity specification is released under a permissive license to maximize adoption, cross client compatibility, and independent reimplementation.
+The Cold Root Identity specification is released under a MIT license to maximize adoption, cross client compatibility, and independent reimplementation.